 The entrance essay provides an opportunity for you to differentiate your qualifications from other candidates.
 It can have various names, such as personal statement, letter of intent, statement of purpose, autobiographical statement, and/or objectives of graduate study.

-Create drafts of your entrance essay a year before you apply and meet with your career counselor regarding content.
+Create drafts of your entrance essay a year before you apply and meet with your career coach regarding content.
 Consult the Writing Center on your writing style and grammatical accuracy.

 - Explain what you want to study and what motivates you to pursue an advanced degree in that subject: What are your academic interests?
 How did you get interested in the field?
 What do you hope to get out of graduate school?